feniljain/knowledge-base/programming-languages/rust/README.md

 - A Look at dyn* Code Generation: https://blog.theincredibleholk.org/blog/2022/12/12/dyn-star-codegen/
 - https://manishearth.github.io/blog/2021/04/05/a-tour-of-safe-tracing-gc-designs-in-rust/
 - How to avoid bounds checks in Rust (without unsafe!): https://shnatsel.medium.com/how-to-avoid-bounds-checks-in-rust-without-unsafe-f65e618b4c1e
+- Nice read on why and where inlining is important in Rust by understanding high level how it works: https://matklad.github.io/2021/07/09/inline-in-rust.html
+- Bringing runtime checks to compile time in Rust: https://ktkaufman03.github.io/blog/2023/04/20/rust-compile-time-checks/

 ### Tutorials: